-The exhibition is in the Town Hall in Cetona (Siena).
+The museum is in the Town Hall in Cetona (Siena).

 The park is located at Belverde.
 Strada della Montagna; the entrance to the park is at the Centro Servizi, indicated by signs along the same road.

-• From October to June: Saturday and pre-holidays, Sunday and holidays h 10-13, h 15-17; other days by reservation; open also during the opening hours of the Municipal Library.
+• From October to June, Saturday and pre-holidays, Sunday and holidays h 10-13/15-17; other days by reservation; open also during the opening hours of the Municipal Library.

 • From July to September, from Tuesday to Sunday h 10-13/15-19 (h 10-19 the Visitors Center of the Park); visits at: 10-11-12*/15-16-17-18*.